curityio/nginx_oauth_proxy_module/resources/2-testing.md

 ## 2. Run Tests

-Then run this command from the root folder to execute all NGINX tests from the `t` folder:
+Then run this command from the root folder to execute all NGINX tests developed in the `t` folder:

 ```bash
 make test